 I went to the boy at the reception and told him I wanted to see the rural area around Luang Prabang, I asked him to recommend a tuk tuk driver, good English speaker, which I accentuated about 3 times.
 I explained that we want to avoid walking through the city today, so we do not have to change with other dry clothes a dozen times.
 He understood, or so it seemed.
 In 10 minutes we already had the driver, our tuk-tuk and our adventure outside the city was about to start.
 Before we left, we approached both of them and told them once again that we wanted to go to rural areas, that we did not want to be splashed with water and that whenever we knock in the window that separated us from the driver, he must stop and let’s go down to take pictures.
 They both smiled, exchanged words in their language and we left.

-Half an hour later we were wet from head to toe, with the clothes clinging to us, with camouflaged camera in seven bags, with telephones hidden beneath the tuk-tuk seats and … very close to our hotel.
+Half an hour later we were wet from head to toe, with the clothes clinging to us, with camouflaged camera in seven bags, with telephones hidden beneath the tuk-tuk seats and … very close to Villa Champa, our beautiful hotel.
 I looked at my husband and exclaimed, “We’re still here, he’s crazy, he’s been playing us the whole time”.
 We waited for more 10 minutes and observed that where there were young men with water buckets, he was slowing down, they were getting funny and pouring water directly into my head, because the vehicle we were going on had only a roof.
 We did not understand what was going on.
 It was becoming pretty clear that he had understood exactly the opposite, that we wanted to walk the streets so that children would have fun.
 I do not have many pictures with us attacked from all directions, because the technical equipment was well sheltered.
-The experience was the same as in Thailand.
+The experience Songkran in Luang Prabang was the same as in Thailand.

 Quite nervous, I told him to stop and showed him the area where we wanted to go: beyond Mekong, where are those houses, do you see them?
 He did not understand English !!!